Part II, Chapter 1: Canadian Armed Footnote1 Forces Members Medically Released for Reasons Attributable to Service

 All persons with a priority entitlement are encouraged to speak to their organization's HR staff for advice on eligibility for travel or relocation expenses.

 These Directives are the responsibility of the Employer and all questions concerning their application and interpretation should be directed to TBS.

 - Footnote 1

 The term “Canadian Armed Forces” was reintroduced in 2013 by the Government of Canada and is now being used consistently.
 The terms “Canadian Forces” and “Canadian Armed Forces” are interchangeable, according to the National Defence Act.
-The PSEA and the Public Service Employment Regulations (PSER) have not been so amended and retain the use of the term “Canadian Forces”.
+The PSEA and the PSER have not been so amended and retain the use of the term “Canadian Forces”.